laterrea/CBSim/README.md

 Documentation
 =============

 The full documentation is not available yet.
-However, the essential information required to get started with CBSim is summarised below.
+However, the essential information required to get started with CBSim is summarised below.<br>
+For questions, you can contact <antoine.laterre@uclouvain.be>.

 The ```main.py``` files contain the scripts to evaluate the cycles:
 * ```main_hp.py```: main script to simulate the heat pumps (vapour compression heat pumps, VCHP);